twseptian/CEH-v11-Practical/Practical Exam Notes.md

 - Use Winrtgen to generate a rainbow table
 - Launch RainbowCrack
-- File-\&gt;Load NTLM Hashes from PWDUMP File
+- File->Load NTLM Hashes from PWDUMP File
-- Rainbow Table-\&gt;Search Rainbow Table
+- Rainbow Table->Search Rainbow Table
 - Use the generated rainbow table
 - RainbowCrack automatically starts to crack the hashes